anatolicvs/adidas-shop/README.md

 # Adidas Coding Challenges

 First of all thank you for invating to your interview.
-I appreciated so much and I tried to do my best.
+I appreciated it so much and I tried to do my best.

 The project structure is as below;

 ```console
 └── adidas-shop